CP-Violation with Neutrino Disappearance Alone: CP violation in disappearance

-While it is not directly possible to determine if nature prefers neutrinos or antineutrinos via disappearance measurements alone, it is possible to determine if nature treats neutrinos and antineutrinos the same or differently via measurements of these CP conserving disappearance channels.
-That is, disappearance measurements cannot provide information on $\sign(\sin\delta)$ or equivalently on $\sign J$, but can constrain $\cos\delta$ and thus potentially rule out CP conserving values of $|\cos\delta|=1$.
+While it is not directly possible to determine if nature prefers neutrinos or antineutrinos via disappearance measurements alone, it is possible to determine if nature treats neutrinos and antineutrinos the same or differently via measurements of these CP conserving disappearance channels\footnote{It has been pointed out in \cite{Luo:2023xmv} that the CP conserving \emph{parts} of appearance channels could also provide some amount of information about CP violation.}.
+That is, disappearance measurements cannot provide information on $\sign(\sin\delta)$ or, equivalently, on $\sign J$, but can constrain $\cos\delta$ and thus potentially rule out CP conserving values of $|\cos\delta|=1$.

 The disappearance probability in vacuum for flavor $\alpha$ is

 where $\Delta_{ij}=\Delta m^2_{ij}L/4E$ is the kinematic term.